elanalynn/elanalynn/README.md

 My name is Elana and I'm a software engineer.

 ### 🔭 I’m currently...
-- 🏰 Working at Shopify 🛍
+- 🏰 Shopifying 🛍
-- 🏠 Staying home 😷
+- 🏠 Distancing 😷
-- 📖 Writing a novel 🖋
+- 📖 Writing 🖋
-- 🖼 Making art 🎨
+- 🖼 Arting 🎨

 ### 🤩 I'm excited about..
 -  💙 Design Systems